MwachiraD/hr-payroll-system/README.md

 The focus of this project is implementing realistic business logic rather than simple CRUD operations.

+- Authentication was intentionally omitted to prioritize implementing the core HR workflows.
+Manager approval is simulated through the approval interface, allowing the business logic to be evaluated independently of user authentication.

 ## Technology Stack

 - Backend: Flask